shehreendheda/katacoda-scenarios/slov2/slopractice/step6.md

    <a href="https://docs.datadoghq.com/dashboards/screenboards/" target="_blank">Screenboards</a> are used as status boards or storytelling views that update in real-time or represent fixed points in the past.

 3. Click and drag the **SLO Summary** widget to the board.
-The SLO Summary Edtior window will pop up.
+The SLO Summary Editor window will pop up.

-4. Under **Search and Select**, select the Monitor-based SLO you created and pick the all time windows that are available.
+4. Under **Search and Select**, select the Monitor-based SLO you created `Home Page P99 Latency` and pick the all time windows that are available.

 5. Under **Set display preferences**, make sure **Show error budget** is selected.